Sample code for 30+ languages & platforms

 RSA Encrypting Symmetric Secret Key

 The RSA encryption algorithm is computationally expensive.
 It is not the best choice for encrypting large amounts of data.
 Symmetric encryption algorithms such as AES (i.e. Rijndael) or Blowfish are much more efficient.
 A typical application scenario is that you want to send encrypted messages to a partner, but you don't want to send the symmetric key unprotected.
 A solution is to generate a public/private RSA key pair and provide your partner with the public key (in advance).
 You may then encrypt the symmetric algorithm's key using the RSA private key.
 Next, encrypt the message using the symmetric algorithm, and send your partner both the encrypted key and encrypted message.
-Your partner decrypts by first RSA decrypting the key, and then using it to decrypt the message.
-One typical use of the RSA algorithm is to encrypt a symmetric encryption algorithm key so that it can be sent to
+Your partner decrypts by first RSA decrypting the key, and then uses the decrypted symmetric key to decrypt the message content.

 CREATE PROCEDURE ChilkatSample